 Age- and Dementia-Friendly Winnemucca and Humboldt County Coordinator Gini Cunningham has shared a wonderful list of COVID-related resources for elderly and cognitively impaired residents: The Sanford Center for Aging (University of Nevada Reno) compiled a list of COVID-19 resources: Sanford Center for Aging; Nevada Aging and Disability Services Division (ADSD); CDC video (What older adults need to know); CDC information for professionals coordinating home care and isolation of people with confirmed or suspected COVID-19; The Gerontological Society of America; AARP; Alzheimer's Disease Research Center video for older adults; Alzheimer’s Disease International: Dementia Care during COVID-19; Alzheimer’s Association: COVID-19 Tips for Caregivers; American Geriatrics Society; National Council on Aging; National Association for Area Agencies on Aging.

-The Soup Kitchen is continuing to serve meals Sunday, Tuesday, Wednesday and Thursday evenings from 6 p.m. to 7 p.m. at the Methodist Church, 138 W. Winnemucca Boulevard.
-Meals will be provided in a take-out or sack lunch format at the top of the steps by the building to comply with the health safety precautions currently in place.
+The Soup Kitchen is continuing to serve meals Sunday, Tuesday, Wednesday and Thursday evenings from 6 p.m. to 7 p.m. at the United Methodist Church, 138 W. Winnemucca Boulevard.
+Meals are provided in a take-out or sack lunch format at the top of the steps by the building to comply with health and safety precautions currently in place.

-The Nevada Outdoor School offers classroom lessons on it website for free to teachers and parents; NOS staff also will be posting video "nature lessons" to YouTube and its Facebook throughout the next month as a free resource.
+The Nevada Outdoor School is back in the office.
+Be sure to check out the free classroom lessons on their website for teachers and parents; NOS staff also will be posting video "nature lessons" to YouTube and its Facebook as a free resource.

-Great Basin College has moved to all online courses, effective Wednesday, March 18.
+Great Basin College has moved to all online courses.
 CTE and nursing programs will follow schedules provided by the faculty.
 The campus is closed to the public, but is still open and providing services to the community.
 Please call (775) 623-4824 or email.
 Directory information is available online and many services can be completed through the college's website.

-The Boys & Girls Club of Winnemucca is closed until further notice.
+The Boys and Girls Club of Winnemucca facility is now open.
 Please visit www.bgcwin.org for updated information.

-The Family Support Center has temporarily moved to its former location at 35 West 1st Street (across from Tallman Lumber and the Winnemucca Pizzeria) while the hospital uses its 51 E. Haskell Street location as a screening location for respiratory illness, including COVID-19.
-For questions, please contact The Family Support Center at (775) 623-1888.
+The Family Support Center has moved to its former location at 35 West 1st Street (across from Tallman Lumber and the Winnemucca Pizzeria).
+For questions, please call (775) 623-1888.